-Nominations should be submitted by 24 February 2022 to UNCTAD through the permanent mission accredited to the United Nations Office at Geneva or the World Trade Organization and contain the names and email addresses of the candidates.
-Nominated candidates will be contacted and asked to complete the online application by 3 March 2022.
+Nominations should be submitted by 3 May 2022 to UNCTAD through the permanent mission accredited to the United Nations Office at Geneva or the World Trade Organization and contain the names and email addresses of the candidates.
+Nominated candidates will be contacted and asked to complete an online application by 10 May 2022.
 It is therefore advisable that names and email addresses be communicated as soon as possible to the UNCTAD secretariat.

-Nominations should be addressed to:

-Ms. Randa Jamal, Officer-in-Charge, Policy Capacity-Building Section Knowledge Development Branch, Division on Technology and Logistics, UNCTAD Palais des Nations, CH-1211 Geneva 10

-Tel.: 41 22 917 2718
+Nominations should be addressed to: Ms. Randa Jamal, Chief, Policy Capacity-Building Section Knowledge Development Branch, Division on Technology and Logistics, UNCTAD Palais des Nations, CH-1211 Geneva 10 Tel: 41 22 917 2718 Email: randa.jamal@un.org

-Email: randa.jamal@un.org